Service + Area

 Barndominiums Coordination Focus In Diamond

-• This tier 2 line is coordinated in Diamond with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+- This service line is coordinated in Diamond with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 Diamond Routing & Nearby Coverage Snapshot